rladies/rladiesguide/content/rocur/admin guide/index.en.md

 >
 > *Rotating Curation (RoCur) admins*

-4. Update the admin checklist to indicate that the first email has been sent.
+4.  📊Update the admin checklist to indicate that Email 1 (notice of curation week) has been sent. <!--# ADD LINK TO ADMIN CHECKLIST -->

-#### When someone is nominated to curate
+### When someone is nominated to curate

-1. Email the potential curator to let them know that they have been nominated.
+1.  ✉️Email the potential curator to let them know that they have been nominated.
 You can use the template below:

 > *Hi [potential curator's name],*
 >
+> <!--# COPY TEMPLATE FROM GMAIL ACCOUNT -->
+>
 > *Thank you,*
 >
 > *Rotating Curation (RoCur) admins*

 2. Once they have filled out the [curator sign-up form](https://airtable.com/appjkZZgtF0iEWFjx/pagqsAma1WmUYxa9j/form), follow the steps outlined in [When someone signs up to curate]*.*
+3.  📊Update the admin checklist to indicate that the nominee has been contacted. <!--# ADD LINK TO ADMIN CHECKLIST -->

-#### 1 week before they are scheduled to curate
+### 1 week before they are scheduled to curate

-1. Create a draft of their introduction graphic using the information they provided in the Airtable form.
+1.  📁Create a draft of their introduction graphic using the information they provided in the Airtable form.
-    1. The template and previously created graphics are available in the shared Google Drive folder.
+    1. The template and previously created graphics are available in the shared Google Drive folder. <!--# ADD LINK TO GOOGLE DRIVE -->
-2. Using the template below, send an email to the curator that includes:
+2.  ✉️Using the template below, send an email to the curator that includes:
     -   A reminder of when they are scheduled to curate;
     -   A draft of the graphic, requesting for their approval or feedback for any changes; and
     -   A link to the curator guide, asking if they have any questions.

 > *Hi [curator's name],*
 >
 > *We're delighted to have you curate next week!
 You are scheduled to curate from Monday, **[start date of curation]** to Saturday, **[end date of curation]**.
-Depending on your schedule, we can modify this slightly (e.g., start on Tuesday or end on Friday), just let us know.
+Depending on your schedule, we can modify this slightly (e.g., start on Tuesday or end on Friday) – just let us know.
 We appreciate your time and contributions to the We Are R-Ladies Bluesky account!*
 >
 > *Here's what we ask from you prior to your curation:*
 >